MPG-SAM 2: Adapting SAM 2 with Mask Priors and Global Context for Referring Video Object Segmentation: Method

 \subsection{SAM 2 Prompt Encoder and Mask Decoder}

-In MPG-SAM 2, the SAM 2 prompt encoder accepts two types of prompts: dense prompts $M_{p}$ generated by the mask prior generator and sparse prompts $V_{cls}$ from the multimodal encoder.
-Inspired by EVF-SAM \cite{zhang2024evf}, we follow a similar approach to SAM 2's handling of point and box prompts by projecting the [CLS] tokens $V_{cls}$ through token MLP and then concatenating them with zero-initialized sparse embeddings.
-For pixel-level prompts $M_{p}$, after ensuring that their spatial dimensions match those of the SAM 2 feature, they are fed as dense spatial prompts into the mask decoder.
+In MPG-SAM 2, the prompt encoder processes two distinct types of prompts: sparse prompts and dense prompts.
+For the sparse prompts, following EVF-SAM \cite{zhang2024evf}, we project the [CLS] tokens $V_{cls}$ from the multimodal encoder through a token MLP and then concatenate them with zero-initialized sparse tokens to form the sparse prompts.
+The dense prompts are generated by upsampling the mask priors $M_{p}$ from the mask prior generator through linear interpolation, ensuring spatial alignment with SAM 2's feature dimensions.

-The SAM 2 mask decoder receives both sparse object-level prompts and dense pixel-level prompts.
-The sparse prompts are concatenated with the object tokens to act as the object-level query for the decoder, while the dense pixel-level prompts, which serve as the generated mask prompts, are added element-wise to the video frame features, guiding decoding directly from high-resolution feature layers.
+The SAM 2 mask decoder is designed to utilize both prompt types synergistically: (1) the sparse prompts, concatenated with object tokens, form the object-level queries for the decoder, while (2) the dense pixel-level prompts are element-wise added to the video frame features, providing direct guidance from high-resolution feature layers.

-Although SAM 2 does not natively support simultaneous input of both sparse and dense prompts, combining multimodal sparse embeddings with pixel-level pseudo mask priors enhances the mask decoder's ability to interpret objects referenced in text, which is essential for RVOS tasks.
-Consequently, we have modified SAM 2 to support both prompt types concurrently.
+While the original SAM 2 architecture does not inherently support concurrent processing of both prompt types, our modifications enable effective integration of multimodal sparse embeddings and dense pseudo mask priors.
+This architectural enhancement significantly improves the mask decoder's capability to interpret text-referenced objects, which is crucial for RVOS performance.